nathantannar4/NTComponents/README.md

 I faced an ongoing problem of always having to set the tint color, font choice and general defaults for every project.
 To solve this I made `NTComponents`.
 A set of classes that will inherit defaults defined in `AppDelegate`.
 This grew into also adding useful extensions, models and custom views simplify app creation while maintaining great UI/UX.

+Hit that star button to show your support!

 ## Features

 * Maintain consistency and style with ease